Patricia Ypma

 Founder and Managing Director, Spark Legal and Policy Consulting

-As the Managing Director of Spark Legal and Policy Consulting, Patricia oversees all aspects of the firm’s operations, strategy, and business development, as well as leading and coordinating the core team of legal and policy consultants and the extensive network of national experts covering all EU Member States and beyond.
-She has successfully delivered numerous projects for various clients, ranging from EU institutions and agencies, national and regional authorities, and private sector entities, covering a wide range of topics, such as data protection, digital single market, competition law, access to justice, environmental law, and human rights.
+As CEO of both firms, Patricia oversees overall strategy, operations, and business development.
+She leads a core team of experienced legal and policy consultants and coordinates a broad network of national experts across all EU Member States and beyond.
+Under her leadership, Spark has successfully delivered high-impact projects for EU institutions, national and regional governments, and private sector clients, covering a wide range of areas including data protection, internal market, the digital single market, AI, competition, access to justice, environmental regulation and employment.

 Why do you support the work of The Entrepreneurs Network?